-The Bursar's Office is located in Nelson Hall, Room 106.
+The Bursar's Office is located in the foyer of Nelson Hall, Room 106.

 All accounts are due and payable at the time of registration.
 Accounts owed the University must be paid before the student is eligible to register for additional classes.
 Transcripts will not be mailed until accounts are cleared.